It takes courage to follow your dreams, but that’s exactly what these two &Beyond guides did… by Claire Trickett20th October 2017

 To pay homage and respect to her brother, as well as to personally learn more about this enchanting place that was so close to Mike’s heart, Amy returned to Phinda every month for almost a year to help fellow researcher Jeanrick Janse Van Rensburg collect data and complete the research in Mike’s gaping absence.
 Thanks to JR and Amy’s hard work and loyal dedication to Mike, the studies were completed earlier this year and the project has been officially published in an ecological journal.
 An achievement that would have made Mike so proud.

 During her time at Phinda, Amy fell in love with the people, the diverse landscape, the curious wildlife and without a doubt felt a very special connection to the place where her brother had been at his happiest.
-Not only that, but Amy eventually met the love of her life, fellow Phinda ranger Eric, and the reserve is now a place she, too, calls home.
+Not only that, but Amy eventually met the love of her life, fellow Phinda ranger Eric, and a reserve is now a place she, too, calls home.

 Amy inherited her love of nature and all things wild from her parents and has been coming to the bush since she was just 12 weeks old.
 She makes an effort to always try and appreciate every moment and to cherish every day.
 As Mike always said, “There is no such thing as a bad day.
 There are good days and there are days that are slightly harder than others.”
 Amy, Mike would be so proud to see how far you have come and there’s no doubt he’s watching over you and smiling that big McMillan smile of his.